KiranKumullil1/Library/Desktop/LibraryAPI/README.md

 ### Service Layer / API

-On the service layer, the API for viewer management has been realised using the REST style as depicted in the following:
+On the service layer, the API for book management has been realised using the REST style as depicted in the following:

 ![](images/api-endpoint-vp.png)